What does it cost to create a website using the TestOnline™ software?

 “If you build a better mousetrap, the company with the best marketing department will win.”
 Marketing the website is harder and more expensive than creating it.

 To market the HamTestOnline™ website, we gave away door prizes to hundreds of conventions and hamfests in exchange for links from their websites.
 This resulted in high search engine rankings.
 We personally attended conventions and trade shows.
 We reinvested all of the profits for the first few years into marketing, primarily magazine and online banner ads.
-With all those initial marketing expenses, it was years before our site became profitable.

 Will you be able to find a way to get many high-quality websites to link to yours?
 You need hundreds before you get high rankings in the search engines.
 Can you afford the time and money to market your course?